-Culture, Heritage and Sightseeing across North Wales
+Culture, Heritage and Sightseeing in North Wales

 North Wales offers sweeping mountains, breathtaking scenery and a fabulous coastline, not to mention its unique cultural heritage, and right on our doorstep you will find castles, famous gardens and a world heritage site so a holiday at The Imperial provides a truly memorable experience.